 How Your Body Heals Broken Bones

 Now let’s say you’re running along and get tackled.
-You hear a “crack”, and this time the pain is really bad.
+You hear a “crack” and, this time, the pain is bad.
 Yep, it’s a bone fracture.
 Again, even before they load you onto the stretcher, your amazing body is healing itself.
 Think about it.
 Broken bones can eventually fuse themselves back together by themselves.
 It’s really amazing!
 Let’s take a look at this process in detail.

 Stage 1: Clot formation – When a bone breaks, there’s bleeding.
 This allows for clot formation around the break.
 Special white blood cells, called phagocytes, also move in and digest bone fragments or any bacteria that may have gotten inside.
 This stage begins after the bone breaks and last about 2 hours.

 Stage 2: Soft callus formation – Other cells, called chondroblasts, begin to lay down collagen all around the break site.
 Like we saw in sprains, this helps stabilize the broken bone.
 This stage lasts about 1-3 weeks.